SYMPOD/SYMPOD/README.md

 ## :chart_with_upwards_trend: Data Loading and Use

 We provide a tutorial notebook at *Turorial/Tutorial.ipynb* that provides a full explanation on how to load and visualize the data.
+Before running the experiments, the *Data* folder (following the Dataset Structure section) must be placed into the repository main folder.

 ## :crystal_ball: Data Creation Process